serverless-guru/templates/sls-webpack/README.md

         - file
 ```

 If you need to bundle any other files that `serverless-webpack` doesn't automatically pick up you will need to do that in the `webpack.config.js` file.
+Please review [this section](#If-you-need-to-package-other-files-in-your-lambda-zip) for how to do this.